1845-1950; bulk: 1870-1926

-Digital facsimiles of the Atkins family papers are available on History of Mass Tourism, a digital publication of Adam Matthew Digital, Inc. This digital resource is available to researchers on MHS library computers.
-See a reference librarian for information on how to access this resource.
+Digital facsimiles of the Atkins family papers are available on History of Mass Tourism, a digital publication of Adam Matthew Digital, Inc. This digital resource is available at subscribing libraries; speak to your local librarian to determine if your library has access.
+The MHS makes this resource available onsite; see a reference librarian for more information.

 Detailed Description of the Collection